peterwishart/StreamConnect/README.md

 # Running the app
  * Run the app with a pair of stream endpoint specifications: `bin\debug\StreamConnect.exe <SourceStream> <DestinationStream>`
- * RS232 comms uses 115200 baud, with DTR raised while a client is connected and is specified in the form "COMxx" where x is the COM port
+ * For RS232 comms, the stream endpoint is specified in the form "COMxx" where x is the COM port.
+Serial settings are set in code 'SerialSettings.cs' (default uses 19200 baud, with DTR raised while a client is connected)
  * Named pipe comms is specified as `\\.\pipe\PipeNameHere`
  * A socket endpoint is specified as `IP:port` where IP is a dotted IPv4 address